PRUNERS/NINJA/README.md

 * `<# of patterns per loop>`: the number of communication routines per iteration
 * `<interval(usec)>`: interval time (usec) between communication routines

-Manifestation of this bug is non-deterministic.
-Even if enabling message races (i.e. `<matching safe>=0`), this message-race bug may not manifest and run all the way to loop 1000.
+The manifestation of this bug is non-deterministic.
+Even when enabling message races (i.e. `<matching safe>=0`), this message-race bug may not manifest and run all the way to loop 1000.
 (NOTE: this bug is non-deterministic.
 Therefore, you will not see the same manifestations as well as outputs)

     $ srun -n (OR mpirun -np) 16 ./ninja_test_matching_race 1 0 1000 2 0
     ***************************